openl2m/openl2m/README.md

 __Features:__

 * Light or Dark theme.
-* enable/disable interface
+* enable/disable interface, or PoE state
-* change vlan on interface
+* change vlan or description on interface
-* enable/disable PoE
-* change description
 * see ethernet addresses, lldp neighbors, and download to spreadsheet or graph
-* on routers, show IPv4 ARP and IPv6 ND (Neighbors Discovery) information.
+* on routers, show IPv4/v6 interface info, and IPv4 ARP and IPv6 ND (Neighbor Discovery) information.
 * add, edit or delete vlans on devices
 * show interface MPLS VRF membership on supported devices
-* run configurable pre-defined 'static' commands on the device
-* run configurable pre-defined 'form input' commands on the device
+* run configurable pre-defined 'static' and 'form input' commands on the device
 * show optical transceiver info
 * vendor-agnostic REST API.
 Automate changes from scripts, etc.
 * pluggable backend to support new vendor devices, allowing easy development